FortyTwoFortyTwo/Randomizer/README.md

 - `controls.cfg`: Manages how weapons with `attack2` passive button should be handled, should it be `attack3` or `reload` instead.
 - `huds.cfg`: Lists all of the netprop meters to display in hud for many weapons.
 - `reskins.cfg`: List of reskins for players to equip weapon from loadout instead of default weapon.
-- `viewmodels.cfg`: List of all weapons with class specified to set transparent by default, without needing to use `sm_cantsee` on weapon that covers player screen everytime.
 - `weapons.cfg`: Whitelist of weapon indexs to select from random pool, along with weapon name to display in HUD.

 ## TF2 Updates